-Policy Annual Formative and/or Summative Assessment of Student Competence (8.2 J)
+Policy Annual Formative and/or Summative Assessment of Student Competence (9.2 J)

 - 1. Students will receive both formative and summative assessment in each course.
 Formative assessment will be provided throughout the course on individual assignments, exams and summative assessment will result in the final letter grade for the course.
 The criteria assessed to determine the course grade are clearly identified in the course syllabus and commonly include multiple methods of assessment (exams, written assignments, presentations, etc.) Students should read the course syllabus carefully at the beginning of the course to be sure they understand the criteria being used for grading.
 Each semester all grades will be posted on student transcripts, with a session and cumulative grade point average calculated. - 2.
 Summative assessment will be given to students by the preceptor and/or SEL Region Director throughout the SEL practicum and will serve as the basis for formal evaluations. - 3.
 When completing evaluations, the preceptor will initial and score each of the competencies and add comments in the appropriate area.
 The preceptor and student will review the evaluation together.
 The student will have an opportunity to comment on the evaluation in the appropriate area.
 The evaluation will be signed by the preceptor and the student.
 The student will send the original evaluation to the SEL Region Director, who will review, sign, and file it in the student's file.
 It is recommended that the student keep a copy of all evaluations. - 4.
-A student must achieve a score of 3 or above on a 5-point scale ('meets expectations', 'exceeds expectations', or 'outstanding' on all competencies) to pass the rotation. - 5.
-Students must achieve a score of 3 or above (out of 5) to have successfully met the competency for an assignment.
-A competency score of less than 3 will require a revision and resubmission before the end of the course to demonstrate competence.
-After the resubmission, the competency score is revised but the original assignment score remains.
-Students need to achieve competence before the end of the course. - 6.
+A student must achieve a score of meets expectations, exceeds expectations, or outstanding on all competencies in order to pass the rotation. - 5.
 Completion of evaluations is the responsibility of the student.
 The student will arrange with the preceptor to complete and review the evaluations before leaving the site.
-Any difficulties encountered in accomplishing this should be brought to the attention of the SEL Region Director. - 7.
+Any difficulties encountered in accomplishing this should be brought to the attention of the SEL Region Director. - 6.
 Electronic copies of evaluations will be maintained by the GP Director.
 All evaluations must be on file prior to the completion of the program.